JayL33z/JayL33z/README.md

 ## Objective

-Interest in security, especially in areas involving tactics, techniques, and procedures (TTPs) employed by threat actors.
+Interest in cybersecurity, especially in areas involving tactics, techniques, and procedures (TTPs) employed by threat actors.

 ## Skills